sophiacanja/Dear-Destination-Vacation-App/README.md

   - Gain experince in configuring and managing API endpoints using AWS API Gateway
   - Explore authentication and authorization mechanisms for securing serverless applications and API's
 - React & Material-UI (MUI)
-  - Utilized React's component-based architecuture and state management capabilites
+  - Utilize React's component-based architecuture and state management capabilites
-  - Created visually applealing and responsive user interfaces with Material-UI
+  - Create visually applealing and responsive user interfaces with Material-UI
 - Deployment & DevOps
   - Explore best practices for securing serverless applications and APIs on AWS
   - Understand the process of integrating frontend and backend components in a single application